kensiprell/ktorio.github.io/quickstart/guides/api.md

 ## CORS

 Now suppose we need this API to be accessible via JavaScript from another domain.
-We will need to configure CORS.
-And Ktor has a feature to configure this:
+We will need to configure CORS, and Ktor has a feature to configure this:

 ```kotlin
 fun Application.module() {